Montaukett

-The Montaukett ("Metoac"), more commonly known as Montauk, are an Algonquian-speaking Native American people from the eastern and central sections of Long Island, New York, United States.
+The Montaukett, more commonly known as Montauk, are an Algonquian-speaking Native American people from the eastern and central sections of Long Island, New York, United States.

 Name

 The exact meaning of the name Montauk is unknown, although it derives from a place name in the Mohegan-Montauk-Narragansett language; it roughly translates to "the fort country."
-The Montaukett ("Metoac" or Matouwac) were Native Americans on Long Island.
+The Montaukett were Native Americans on Long Island.
 Their bands were often referred to in colonial writings by the place name of their geographic territories, such as the Montauk and the Shinnecock peoples, which may or may not have been the same as their name for themselves.
 European colonists tended to mistakenly assume that the different bands they encountered were different tribes, even in cases where the bands clearly shared the same culture and language.

 Anthropology

 Language

 The Montaukett are an Algonquian-speaking Native American people from the eastern and central sections of Long Island, New York.
 The Montauk spoke an Eastern Algonquian language.
 Prior to the 17th century, the Montauk people spoke the Mohegan-Pequot language, also known as the Algonquian "N" dialect, until about 1600 when they moved to the "Y" dialect.

 On March 25, 1798, John Lyon Gardiner wrote:

 “March 25, 1798.
 A vocabulary of the Indian language spoken by the Montauk tribe.
 George Pharoah, aged 66, oldest man of that tribe and their chief gave me this specimen of their language.
 There are only about seven persons that can now speak this language and a few years more and it will be gone forever.
 It was spoken with little difference by all the Indians upon the East end of Long Island and perhaps the whole Island and the adjoining Islands.
 George says the Moheags of Connecticut speak the same language.
 George repeated these words several times and I write them as near as he pronounced as I can with the English alphabet.”